ros2/ros2_documentation/source/Roadmap.rst

 Design / Concept
 ~~~~~~~~~~~~~~~~

+* IDL format: using IDL 4.2 to specify ROS interfaces (msgs, srvs, actions)

   * Support for non-ASCII strings in messages / services
+  * Leverage new features like grouping and various annotations (comments, units)
+  * Extend usage to `.idl` files with just constants and/or declare parameters with ranges

 * Progress on migration plan
 * Reconsider 1-to-1 mapping of ROS nodes to DDS participants
 * Uniqueness of node names